Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)

 Treatment of severe disease — People who become severely ill as a result of C. difficile are treated in the hospital with both oral and intravenous antibiotic and intravenous fluids.
 The person is monitored closely for signs of worsening disease.
 (See "Clostridium difficile in adults: Treatment".)

-Surgery — If a person fails to improve with antibiotics and supportive care and the infection worsens, surgery may be necessary to remove the infected colon.
-This procedure is generally limited to people with life-threatening illness.
+Surgery — If a person fails to improve with antibiotics and supportive care and the infection worsens, surgery (removal of the colon) may be warranted; this is generally limited to people with life-threatening illness.

 Supportive treatments for diarrhea — Diarrhea can cause a person to become dehydrated quickly, especially if it is severe.
 To avoid becoming dehydrated, several strategies are recommended.